sftpplus/sftpplus-docker/README.rst

 SFTPPlus Docker
 ===============

-This repository contains the ``Dockerfile`` and related files for creating Docker containers running Pro:Atria's SFTPPlus Managed File Transfer for evaluation purposes.
+This repository contains a ``Dockerfile`` and related files for creating Docker containers running Pro:Atria's SFTPPlus Managed File Transfer for evaluation purposes.

-``sftpplus-docker-setup.sh`` is the main script called to create the SFTPPlus environment for the image.
+``sftpplus-docker-setup.sh`` is the main script called to create the SFTPPlus environment for the Docker image.
 It does a standard SFTPPlus installation, generating new SSH keys each time the image is created.
 The FTPS and HTTPS services are using self-signed certificates.